 How to Invest in Whiskey

 Today, Whiskey & Wealth Club offer private investors the opportunity to purchase these casks and take part in a market they otherwise would never be able to access.
-We look after storage, insurance, and the legal terms and conditions, so you can sit back and relax in the knowledge that your cask of whiskey is ageing to perfection in secure government controlled bonded warehouses for as long as you set the terms of your investment.
+When you say yes to investing in whiskey casks with Whiskey & Wealth Club, we look after the storage, insurance, and the legal terms and conditions, so you can sit back and relax in the knowledge that your cask of whiskey is ageing to perfection in secure government controlled bonded warehouses for as long as you set the terms of your investment.
 Once you’re ready to consider exit strategies, we’ll be there to advise you on your options, from potentially selling back to the distiller you supported initially or other brands looking for surplus casks, putting the casks up for auction, or bottling for your own private label release.

 As with bottles, there are whiskey casks available at every price point.
 The Whiskey & Wealth Club work exclusively and direct with distilleries who produce casks for well-known luxury whiskey brands, as we have found that these are more likely to hold or increase in value.
 Other whiskey brokers may offer mass-produced, unbranded casks, so it’s worth doing your research and learning as much as you can about your potential casks.
 If you’re looking to hold onto your cask for a number of years, having a branded cask does lend an extra provenance to your investment that opens up so many more exit options and could contribute to a significant profit when you sell.